CauseHive/CauseHive/backend/API_DOCUMENTATION.md

 - The `currency` is automatically set to "GHS" (Ghanaian Cedi)
 - The `status` is initially set to "pending"
 - The `transaction_id` will be populated after payment processing
+- **Email Notification**: A donation success email is automatically sent to the donor after successful payment processing

 ### Get Donation Details
 ```http